mmp/pbrt-v3/README.md

 Pharr](http://pharr.org/matt), Greg Humphreys, and [Wenzel Jakob](http://www.mitsuba-renderer.org/~wenzel/).
 As before, the code is available under the BSD license.

-Although the new version of the book won't be released until mid-2016, we're making the source code available now so that interested users can look at the code, try out the system, and possibly help us out.
+Although the new version of the book won't be released until this Fall, we're making the source code available now so that interested users can look at the code, try out the system, and possibly help us out.
 (See [how you can help](#how-you-can-help) for more information about contributing.)